joeldelcastillo/pong-learning/README.md

 # Deep Reinforcement Learning for Atari Pong: A survey

-#### CMPT-310

-#### Fall 2022

-### Introduction to Artificial Intelligence

 ## Final Project

-Comparing Deep Reinforcement Learning Methods such as DQL, A2C, and SARSA, for Pong can help determine which methods are better at solving this specific credit assignment problem
+Comparing Deep Reinforcement Learning Methods such as DQL, and SARSA, for Pong can help determine which methods are better at solving this specific credit assignment problem

-This project has a focus on using methods that aim to produce human-like behavior in the Atari Game: Pong by changing one of the simple characteristics that RL algorithms take for granted: teach a model based on aleatory position.
-We will discuss the challenges in learning motor skills and approach this problem from: Teaching the model based on acceleration variation, rather than position variations.
-Besides, we will define an heuristic function that will punish a high number of action variations in time, and finally, we will outline some promising directions for future practice in this area

 ## Run Locally